 Biobased products can create luminescent textiles

-A neon-colored fish swims vividly through the sea, lighting up the water.
+A neon-coloured fish swims vividly through the sea, lighting up the water.
 As well as textile technology research.
 Sweta Iyer's doctoral thesis, “Luminescent textiles using biobased products – A bioinspired approach,” is based on there being living organisms in nature with properties that humans can benefit from in many ways.
 One example is precisely how luminescence phenomena in nature, i.e., bodies emitting invisible cold light, can be used to create luminescent textiles.

 The journey to this study began when Sweta Iyer, after graduating with a Master's degree in physical chemistry from the University of Mumbai in India, began working as a researcher at several textile companies.